New and Former Students

 Transfer students must apply for admission and follow the new student process.

-To register for classes, you need to have a registration time assigned by the Registration Office.
-Sometime it is referred as a registration appointment.
-But this is NOT the time for you to meet with an advisor, but is the date and time you can begin registration.
+To register for classes, you need to have a registration time.
+You may see or hear this referred to as a "registration appointment", but this is NOT the time for you to meet with an advisor.
+It is the date and time you can begin registration.
 After the assigned time, you can register for classes anytime.
 It is usually sent to your BC student e-mail or the one in your admission records.

 If you are a new or former student (new to BC or returning after an absence of more than four quarters) who will be taking credit courses, you will receive a registration access date and time along with information on assessment and registration.